The world's GREATEST desserts – how many British favourites made the list?

 Natalia Hanin/Shutterstock

 This dark, rich cake is perhaps Germany’s most famous culinary creation.
 Paying homage to the Black Forest region, it features layers of chocolate sponge sandwiched with whipped cream and cherries.
-A traditional Black Forest cherry spirit, Kirschwasser, is also usually added to the cake sponge or blended into the cream.
-A final decoration of cherries, chocolate shavings and whipped cream finish off this decadent delight.
+A traditional Black Forest cherry spirit, Kirschwasser, is also usually added to the sponge or blended into the cream.
+A final decoration of cherries, chocolate shavings and whipped cream finishes off this decadent delight.

 11. Nanaimo bar, Canada